- NORTH AMERICA EDITIONAustraliaNorth AmericaWorld

 That’s where potash fertilizers come in — they not only increase food quality, but also boost crop yield.
 Farmers use various fertilizers to grow crops, but the two most common are sulfate of potash (SOP) and muriate of potash (MOP).

 Investors interested in the global potash fertilizer market should know the difference between SOP and MOP.
-Read on for a look at their common uses, as well as production methods and which companies are are mining these materials.
+Read on for a look at their common uses, production methods, and which companies are mining these materials.

 Potash fertilizers: What is muriate of potash?

-There are some drawbacks to this kind of potash fertilizer.
-For example, if high levels of chloride are present in the soil or if irrigation water is being used to grow crops, adding MOP can create a toxic imbalance in plant nutrients.
-That means levels of the fertilizer have to be carefully managed, and MOP must only be used for select crops.
+There are some disadvantages to muriate of potash fertilizer.
+For example, if high levels of chloride are present in the soil or if irrigation water is being used to grow crops, adding MOP fertilizer to the soil can create a toxic imbalance in plant nutrients.
+This means levels of the fertilizer have to be carefully managed, and MOP must only be used for select crops.

-Nutrien( TSX:NTR,NYSE:NTR), a company formed by the merger of Potash Corporation of Saskatchewan and Agrium, is a major producer of MOP.
-However, due to anticipated future demand for fertilizers that promote crop production and plant growth, many smaller companies have begun exploring and developing their own potash projects.
+As for who produces muriate of potash, Nutrien( TSX:NTR,NYSE:NTR), a company formed by the merger of Potash Corporation of Saskatchewan and Agrium, is a major producer of MOP.
+Due to anticipated future demand for fertilizers that promote crop production and plant growth, many smaller companies have begun exploring and developing their own potash projects.

 For example, Highfield Resources (ASX:HFR) is an MOP explorer working to bring its Spain-based Muga potash project into production.
 Muga is expected to produce more than 1 million MT of MOP per year, with EBITDA coming to around 410 million euros annually once it reaches full production.
-Muga is anticipated to enter construction in early 2024.
+The project is in the near-term production stage awaiting necessary funding.

 Potash fertilizers: What is sulfate of potash?

-SOP is considered a premium-quality potash.
-It contains two key nutrients for growing crops: potassium and sulfur.
+Sulfate of potash is a premium-quality potash that contains two key nutrients for growing crops: potassium and sulfur.
 Using SOP improves both quality and crop yields and makes plants more resilient to drought, frost, insects and even disease.
 SOP can improve the look and taste of foods and boost a plant’s ability to absorb key nutrients like phosphorus and iron.

 Most often, SOP is used on high-value crops like fruits, vegetables, nuts, tea, coffee and tobacco.
 It works better on crops that are sensitive to chloride, which can be toxic to some fruit and vegetable plants.